-At 18.7 oz., this is the heaviest of all in this review but still lightweight compared to some of the other bulky harnesses in the market.
-There’s foam padding around the waist and leg loops.
+At 18.7 oz., this is the heaviest of all in this review but still lightweight compared to some of the other bulky women’s climbing harnesses in the market.
+There’s foam padding around the waist and adjustable leg loops.
 That’s the reason you can hang with total comfort— good for multi-pitch routes.

 The Waist belt is made extra wide and heavy.
 That’s justified when you have 6 gear loops for carrying the bulk of your trad gears.
 The addition of ice clippers slots does give you freedom on alpines, but the weight is a big disadvantage for that.
 Even then, beginners will love that for testing out what kind of climbing they want to pursue.

-The leg loops and waist are adjustable.
+It has adjustable leg loops and waist.
 Despite being padded, it aids more mobility compared to other padded models.
-That’s a deal breaker!!
+That’s a deal-breaker!!

-Keep in mind, this harness is something that you don’t want to carry deep into mountains and use it for steep bolt-clipping.
-If bigwall is your destination, then it shouldn’t be much of a problem.
+Keep in mind, this women’s climbing harness is something that you don’t want to carry deep into mountains and use for steep bolt-clipping.
+If a big wall is your destination, then it shouldn’t be much of a problem.

 The only thing that really puts us off is the design.
-It’s certainly not the most modern looking harness available, still effective by all means.
+It’s certainly not the most modern-looking climbing harness available, still effective by all means.

 Keep in mind, Sitta is not known for its versatility.
-The leg loops aren’t adjustable and gear loops are minimal— not favorable for mountaineering.
+There is no adjustable leg loops and gear loops are minimal— not favorable for mountaineering.
 Still, we loved the front gear loops having a sliding separator, which is helpful for putting anchors behind the draws.

 In terms of hanging comfort, it doesn’t rate high.
-So, the Misty Mountain Cadillac would be a better option for specifically hanging belays.
+So, the Misty Mountain Cadillac would be a better option for specifically hanging belay.

 When you are on the alpine routes or doing summer sport climbing, you will have the advantage of high mobility and breathability.
-The pricing is a little over the top, however that’s justified considering the specific use of this harness.
+The pricing is a little over the top, however, that’s justified considering the specific use of this climbing harness.

-All in all, it’s a harness for high end women sport climbers.
-For beginners, it’s not the most ideal one partly because of high price and lack of versatility.
+All in all, it’s a climbing harness for high-end women sport climbers.
+For beginners, it’s not the most ideal one partly because of the high price and lack of versatility.
 If that’s not a big deal for you, then definitely go for it.

-The Mammut Togir is one of most versatile and one of the best harnesses for women and rightly so.
-It’s moderately lightweight, extremely durable and perfect as a women’s harness for almost all seasons.
+The Mammut Togir is one of the most versatile and one of the best women’s climbing harnesses for women and rightly so.
+It’s moderately lightweight, extremely durable, and perfect as a women’s harness for almost all seasons.

 It uses a split webbing construction that results in weight reduction and balanced load-bearing.
 The streamlined flat design makes room for mobility.